ZoranPandovski/al-go-rithms/cryptography/codewheel/README.md

 After every letter encoded, rotate the wheels as described.

-add wheels as necessary, increasing the rotation for each one to be the next prime number.
+Add wheels as necessary, increasing the rotation for each one to be the next prime number.

-minimum of 2 wheels are necessary for this cipher.
+A minimum of 2 wheels are necessary for this cipher.

 Minimal example:
 wheel #1: a b c d e f (rotates left by 2) (shift, push)